Deckloins/Deckloins/README.md

 - 👋 Hi, I’m @Deckloins
 - 👀 I’m interested in ...
 Pen testing
-- 🌱 I’m currently learning ... on tryhack me the basics of hacking and pen testing
+- 🌱 I’m currently learning ... on tryhackme the basics of hacking and pen testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Here or on Discord